sukhjinder-kumar/blog/_posts/2024-08-08-Random Number Generation.md

 ## 4. Notes

 [^1]: Unique, in so far as to say CDF is unique.
 For random variable can be different, and yet there CDF be same.
 The reason, though probability is same for that region, but who said the converse mapping need be the same?
 Consider 2 r.v X and Y. And physical event be picking a number between 0 and 1 (uniformly).
 X is simply that number and Y is 1 - that number.
 Suppose the physical events came 0.4, X takes the value of 0.4, whereas Y takes value of 0.6.
-Now if you try to computer $P_X(x)$, it is nothing but $U[0,1]$, and also $P_Y(y)$ is nothing but $U[0, 1]$! (think, Y is just X, only that each number is off by 1.
+Now if you try to computer $$P_X(x)$$, it is nothing but $$U[0,1]$$, and also $$P_Y(y)$$ is nothing but $$U[0, 1]$$! (think, Y is just X, only that each number is off by 1.
 Do your calculuations in X and shift the result by 1)

 [^2]: Quite simple to see.
-First one must understand, inverse is nothing but the same function (visualize geometrically on cartesian plane) ,taken mirror image about $y = x$.
+First one must understand, inverse is nothing but the same function (visualize geometrically on cartesian plane), taken mirror image about $$y = x$$.
 See the attached image above.
 Now understand that the slope is same as measured from the axis, for it is the same function looked that way!
 In other words, let a vector in the direction of tangent to F be (a,b) , now when you rotate the function the derivative is also rotated in the same way (imagine F as sum of piecewise linear function, tangent is nothing but the function itself in this case).
-When you rotate a (a, b) vector around $y = x$, the new vector is (b, a), for component along x becomes component along y and component along y becomes component along x.
+When you rotate a (a, b) vector around $$y = x$$, the new vector is (b, a), for component along x becomes component along y and component along y becomes component along x.
 The slope given by b/a becomes a/b which is but inverse.

 [^3]: Church-Turing hypothesis states that turing maching and $\lambda$ calculus (~premitive form of programmign language) are equivalent in terms of generating algorithms.